 Reviewing the consumer responses, there was certainly interest in paying less and watching Netflix ads in return for the lower price.

 How much people are willing to pay varies.
-Some said around $5-$6 and others said $10 or more.
-Current Netflix pricing ranges from $9.99 to $19.99 per month.
+Some said around $5-$6, and others said $10 or more.
+Netflix pricing had ranged from $9.99 to $19.99 per month, with the new plan rolling out at $6.99.

 “Meat is going up, gas is going up, everything around us is going up,” said Chayna, 52, of Indianapolis.
 “So why wouldn’t I get a cheaper plan for Netflix?”